Looking for innovative restaurant promotion ideas to grow your business? You’re not alone.

 Does your restaurant have something no one else offers?
 Perhaps a unique selection of soups, salsas, marinades, or a chef with special training?

 Organize special closed-door events and give customers a behind-the-scenes look at some of the unique features of your restaurant.

 A huge part of restaurant promotion is using what’s at your disposal.
 We know the owner of a Mexican restaurant who holds regular tequila tastings.
 They charge $30/person and sell out weeks in advance.
 The buzz it creates is unbelievable!

 The most successful restaurant promotions often rely on your willingness to “get out of your building”.
 A lot of communities have special events throughout the year that are great opportunities for restaurant owners.

 Summer concerts or movies in the park are very popular.
 Get involved with these events.
 You can try to setup a booth or use a food truck to cater at these events.
 It’s a great way to drive revenue and boost brand awareness.

 Allow others to help you with your restaurant promotion strategy.
 Selling merchandise, like t-shirts, hats, mugs, pint glasses, and other apparel can transform customers into walking billboards.
-It can also be a nice way to generate additional revenue.
+Additionally, it can be a nice way to generate more revenue.
 Printful is a great tool for custom designing apparel.